jonathanneels/Kalimba_Tabs_Creator/README.md

 - volume button

 *sheet
-- able play all notes inside a parenthesis
 - able to start playing from selected note (row)
 - auto scroll (follows the notes in the screen while playing)